PabloRees/South-African-crypto-market-prediction/Scripts/WriteUp.md

-# Predicting the South African Bitcoin, Ethereum and Solana Markets using International Market Data
+# Predicting the South African Bitcoin Market using International Market Data

 ##1.
 Introduction

-This paper examines the relationship between the international cryptocurrency market and the South African cryptocurrency market.
+This paper examines the relationship between the international Bitcoin market and the South African Bitcoin market.
-It is hypothesized that the South African market slightly lags the international market in terms of price movement.
+It is hypothesized that the South African market slightly (at a one-minute resolution) lags the international market in terms of price movement.
-If this is the case and the relationship can be modelled it could lead to improvements in trading strategies for cryptocurrency traders.
+If this is the case and the relationship can be modelled it could lead to improvements in algorithmic trading strategies for Bitcoin traders.
-It was found that...
+It was found that there is a relationship between the international price change, although it is difficult to model to a degree of accuracy that would be useful to algorithmic traders.

-This paper used data gathered from Kraken - an international cryptocurrency exchange - to represent the international cryptocurrency market and from VALR - a South African cryptocurrency exchange - to represent the South African market.
-In specific, the per minute pricing history for the rand and dollar markets for Bitcoin, Ethereum and Solana were gathered from the two exchanges.
+This paper used data gathered from Kraken - an American cryptocurrency exchange - to represent the international Bitcoin market and from VALR - a South African cryptocurrency exchange - to represent the South African market.
+In specific, the per minute pricing history for the rand and dollar markets for Bitcoin were gathered from the two exchanges.
 Next the international markets were compared to the local markets to test for correlation and finally the relationships were modelled using multiple linear regressions, gradient boosting and neural network algorithms available from SciKit-Learn.

 The paper begins by describing the data collection process before detailing the methods of feature extraction used.
-Next, descriptive statistics are presented and their implications explained following which further data manipulation is undertaken in order to account for the idiosyncracies of the specific dataset.
+Next, descriptive statistics are presented and their implications explained, following which further data manipulation is undertaken in order to account for the idiosyncracies of the specific dataset.
 Next, the methods and results of the modelling process are presented and finally the results are discussed in the conclusion.

 ##2.
 Data Collection and Cleaning
 Data collection was done via email (and WeTransfer) on the VALR side and via download on the Kraken side.
 The VALR data was delivered as per minute pricing data describing the opening-price, high-price, low-price, close-price and volume per minute.
 This is known as the OHLC format.
 No initial cleaning was needed for the VALR data.
 The VALR data was adjusted from the Pretoria, South Africa timezone to the UTC timezone in order to match the timezone of the Kraken data.

-Kraken provides trade history for the Ethereum-USD (ETH-USD) market and pricing history per minute for the Bitcoin-USD (BTC-USD) market in this [Google Drive](https://drive.google.com/drive/folders/1jI3mZvrPbInNAEaIOoMbWvFfgRDZ44TT "Kraken Historical Data Google Drive").
+Kraken provides pricing history per minute for the Bitcoin-USD (BTC-USD) market in this [Google Drive](https://drive.google.com/drive/folders/1jI3mZvrPbInNAEaIOoMbWvFfgRDZ44TT "Kraken Historical Data Google Drive").
-The ETH-USD trade history was converted into a per minute OHLC format by grouping the trades into minute long intervals and taking the opening trade price as the opening-price, the highest trade price as the high-price, the lowest trade price as the low-price, the final trade price as the closing-price and the total volume of cryptocurrency traded as the volume.

 Because the aim of this project is to use the international market for Bitcoin and Ethereum to predict the South African market in order to augment algorithmic trading decisions - the per minute OHCL data for both markets was differenced by its first lag.
 In particular, the closing prices were differenced and converted to a percentage.
 One of the major benefits of differencing the data is that it centers it around zero.
-Please see Figures 1 and 2 for a comparison of the differenced and undifferenced
+Please see Figures 1 and 2 for a comparison of the differenced and un-differenced
 BTC-USD closing prices over time.
 Further, differencing (by percentage) the data brings the scale of the two markets together.
-Because of the ZAR/USD exchange rate (around R15 per USD) the ZAR-BTC and ZAR-ETH markets have nominal values around 15 times higher than the USD markets.
+Because of the ZAR/USD exchange rate (around R15 per USD over the time period) the ZAR-BTC market has nominal values around 15 times higher than the USD-BTC market.
 This is problematic if both ZAR lags and USD lags are included in the variables input into models that work with node weightings because it can bias the model towards variables with bigger scales (reference here).
 This problem is mitigated by the scaling inherent in differencing by percentage.
-After differencing, first 5 lags of the closing prices of both the ZAR and USD markets were taken.
+After differencing, the first 5 lags of the closing prices of both the ZAR and USD markets were taken.
 Similarly, a 100 period moving average and a 5 period moving average were taken for both markets.
 Note that the last inclusion in the moving averages is the first lag of the closing price.

 Finally, the differenced ZAR-BTC and USD-BTC variables were divided into 8 categories dependent on the number of standard deviations that a sample lies away from the mean.
 Please see Equation 1 for details.